zzm634/typeorm-no-arp/docs/decorator-reference.md

 * `collation: string` - Defines a column collation.
 * `enum: string[]|AnyEnum` - Used in `enum` column type to specify list of allowed enum values.
 You can specify array of values or specify a enum class.
 * `enumName: string` - A name for generated enum type.
-If not specified, TypeORM will generate a enum type from entity and column names - so it's neccessary if you intend to use the same enum type in different tables.
+If not specified, TypeORM will generate a enum type from entity and column names - so it's necessary if you intend to use the same enum type in different tables.
 * `asExpression: string` - Generated column expression.
 Used only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html) and [Postgres](https://www.postgresql.org/docs/12/ddl-generated-columns.html).
 * `generatedType: "VIRTUAL"|"STORED"` - Generated column type.
 Used only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html)  and [Postgres (Only "STORED")](https://www.postgresql.org/docs/12/ddl-generated-columns.html).
 * `hstoreType: "object"|"string"` - Return type of `HSTORE` column.
 Returns value as string or as object.
 Used only in [Postgres](https://www.postgresql.org/docs/9.6/static/hstore.html).